 Taking a hint from the Freeman Tools playbook, the NuMax SFR2190 has a lot of the Freeman PFR2190’s characteristics.
 And these features it adopts include the: depth-adjust, anti-dry fire mechanism, die-cast magnesium construction, dual-mode trigger, removable no-mar tip, one-piece drive blade.

 Just like the previously reviewed Freeman PFR2190 and the Hitachi nail guns, the Numax SFR2190 uses 21 degrees plastic collated round head nails that range (in size) from 2 degrees to 3 ½ inches.

-With this tool’s 5.5 inches x 14.2 inches x 20.1 inches packing dimensions and its 8.5lbs net weight, it makes it obvious why the NuMax SFR2190 is rated as one of the best nail guns for the money.
-Although, this tool doesn’t outshine the offerings of the Hitachi and Freeman nail guns in performance and quality.
+With this tool’s 5.5 inches x 14.2 inches x 20.1 inches packing dimensions and its 8.5 lbs net weight, it makes it obvious why the NuMax SFR2190 is rated as one of the best nail guns for the money.
+Although, this tool doesn’t outshine the offerings of the Hitachi and Freeman nail guns in performance and quality for fencing.

 The Bostitch brand is a well-known American manufacturer of fastening tools.
 Hence, it is worth looking at one of its popular nail guns, which is the 21 degrees Plastic Collated Framing Nailer (Bostitch F21PL).

 This tool was designed for nailing into different types of treated lumber.
 The F21PL gives a push button depth guide that ensures that your nails go in perfectly.

 It has a magnesium housing that is solid, and also, an adjustable rafter hooks that enables users hook the tool on rafters and joists.
 It is powered by air at 80 – 120 psi power, with a 60-nail magazine that can be set either to sequential or bump triggering mode.